harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/load-impact-version-4-chrome-extension.md

 ---
 layout: classic-docs
-title: Using the Load Impact Version 4.0 Chrome Extension
+title: How to use the Load Impact Version 4.0 Chrome extension to create test scripts
-description: "How do I use the Load Impact Chrome Extension to record user scenarios in version 4.0?"
+description: Instructions on how to use the Load Impact v4.0 Chrome extension to record real user behavior to aid in creation of  test scripts.
 categories: [how-to-tutorials]
 order: 1
 ---